Aryan-Sajith/Harvard_SSP_AI_Python/Neural Networks/traffic/README.md

 dropout rate, I added a few extra layers to the actual DNN.
 First it had 256 units, then another layer with 192 units, and lastly 128 units.
 Firstly, I realized that having a layer with double my base rate was good so I ended up using 256 units off of a base 128.
 Then I tested adding a layer inbetween with an average of the 1st/3rd layers.
 Although this addition made the process produce slightly less accurate results, the overfitting seems to be a lot less than before since the performance on testing(non-epoch) set of data was within 1-1.5% of the actual data sets being tested on.
-I came to overall conclusion that this data structure was the most efficient that I could find with research online of popular values, ranges, etc.
+I came to overall conclusion that this design for the AI model was the most efficient that I could find with research online of popular activation functions, alpha values, kernel sizes, etc.

 Convolutional Neural Network Structure(Utilizing Leaky-ReLU Activation Function[ Alpha: 0.001]):